docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.md

 This document describes JavaScript modules, tools, utilities, and features that are available to all JavaScript-enabled Adobe applications.

-#### NOTE
+!!! note
     Some modules, and features of some modules, are optional.
 Check the product documentation for each application for details of which modules and features are implemented.

-<a id="example-code"></a>

 ## Example code